bigskysoftware/htmx/www/index.md

 > "When a user clicks on this button, issue an AJAX request to /clicked, and replace the entire button with the HTML response"

 htmx is the successor to [intercooler.js](http://intercoolerjs.org)

-Read the [docs introduction](/docs#introduction) for a more in-depth... introduction.

 ## sponsors